 Alan James Stevenson, M.D., Scholarship

 Dr. Alan James Stevenson graduated from the College of Medicine in 1947, completed residency training in urology at St Louis University Medical School and went into private practice following his service in the US Air Force.
 He served as Chief of Urology at Tampa General Hospital and at St Joseph’s Hospital.
 Dr. Stevenson established a trust fund for the benefit of medical students with financial need in 1984.
 Dr. Stevenson passed away in 2002.
-The inaugural award was presented in 2005 to Jennifer McLaughlin of Hamburg.
+The inaugural award was presented in 2005.

 R. Louise Stout Simmons, M.D., Endowed Scholarship